 Restoring this National Historic Landmark was—and remains—an enormous undertaking.
 Conservation of the building began when the Georgia Trust accepted ownership of the house in 1977.
 Efforts to restore the grounds, exterior and rooms have been ongoing ever since.

-Currently, restoration efforts at Hay House are focused on the Bedroom Level and Ruth’s Room.
-Since 2014, the Master Bedroom and Bathroom have received significant restorations.
-Most recently, the Bedroom Level Hall has been restored to its c.
+Currently, restoration efforts at Hay House are focused on the Bedroom Level.
+Since 2014, the Master Bedroom and Bathroom, the Northeast Bedroom, and the Bedroom Level Hall have received significant restorations.
+Below, the Bedroom Level Hall was restored to its c.
 1860’s appearance.

-Ruth’s Room is the next space to be restored.
-Hay House also plans to restore this room to its c.
+Ruth’s Room restoration has been completed to its c.
 1860’s appearance.
 The Johnston family used the room to display the statue of “Ruth Gleaning” by Randolph Rogers.
 The statue was later moved by the Felton family and the room functioned as a silver closet.
-Once the restoration of the room is complete, Ruth will return to her room.
+When restoration of the room was completed, Ruth was moved back to her original location in the house .